Juan Manuel Lebrón

-Juan Manuel Lebrón Román (born April 22, 1947) is a Puerto Rican actor, model, screenwriter, television producer and salsa singer.
+Juan Manuel Lebrón Román (born April 22, 1947) is a Puerto Rican actor, comedian, model, screenwriter, television producer and salsa singer.

 Career

 Juan Manuel Lebrón Román began his show business career as a youngster, then when he became a singer at the Sexteto Ritmico group.
 Not long after, Lebrón became the lead singer of Orquesta Sensacional, a popular salsa orchestra of the era.

 In 1976, Lebrón made his debut as an actor, when he was hired to play "JuanMa" in channel 2's comedy show, "En Casa de JuanMa y Wiwi" ("At JuanMa and Wiwi's Home").
 Lebron acted alongside Awilda Carbia, who played "JuanMa"'s wife "Wiwi".
 The pair became one of Puerto Rico's most popular television couples in history, and their show lasted fourteen years on Puerto Rican television.
 In 1978, Lebrón was recognized with the Diplo comedian of the year award, an award given to Puerto Rican comedy actors.
 By 1980, he had been recognized by the Puerto Rican Junior Commerce Chamber as one of the "top ten Puerto Rican youngsters".

 Having already participated in his first album (as a member of Orquesta Sensacional), Lebron in 1982 released a single.
 "Amores sin Sentido" ("Pointless Loves"), which became a chart topper in Puerto Rico.
 By then, he formed part, alongside Lourdes Chacon, Otilio Warrington, Shorty Castro and Adrián García, among others, of another comedy show, "Los Kakukomicos" ("The Telemundo Comedians").
 In "Los Kakukomicos", Lebrón formed part of a mock music group that satirized Menudo, a well known boy band of the era.
 He and Warrington also became popular as a comic duo as time went by.

-In 1985, Lebrón represented Puerto Rico in the Festival OTI for Latin American singers.
-He sang "Represento", a major hit song that was written by Lou Briel.
-One of the people who backed the choosing of Lebron as Puerto Rico's participant at that festival was Lola Flores.
+Lebrón represented Puerto Rico at the OTI Festival 1985, with the song "Represento", a major hit song that was written by Lou Briel.

 In 1986, Lebrón was awarded the "Buho de Oro" trophy in Panama as a popular entertainer in that Central American country, where he earned a golden album that same year, for the sales produced by his album, "Represento".